 - High pollution levels

 Just because you have exercise-induced asthma doesn’t mean you shouldn’t get any physical activity at all.
 Regular exercise is still one of the best things for your body.
-There are many methods you can try to overcome exercise-induced asthma and continue to practice a healthy lifestyle.
+There are many methods you can try to overcome exercise-induced asthma, such as listening to your body, warming up and cooling down properly, exercising for shorter periods, and not in cold temperatures.
+Take the proper steps so you can continue to practice a healthy lifestyle.